+Why go to Paris instead of another European capital?
 Paris and France are also well known for their cuisine.
-French cuisine sounds fancy but in the end, it’s all about quality – fresh products and creating a harmonious dish that elevates the quality of the main ingredient.
+French cuisine and Paris food sound fancy, but in the end, it’s all about quality – fresh produce and creating a harmonious dish that elevates the quality of the main ingredient.

 The Sparkling Eiffel Tower

 Despite all the controversy during its construction and inauguration for the World’s Fair (1889), today, we cannot imagine visiting Paris without climbing up to the Tower’s summit for some of the best views of Paris.

 Since 1985, the Eiffel Tower is adorned with lights that sparkle for 5 minutes every hour on the hour.
 The sparkling has a reach of 80 kilometers, being this the signal for the nocturnal revival of monuments in Paris.

 If you can afford it, book a hotel with Eiffel Tower views for a memorable Paris trip.

 DID YOU KNOW?
 According to YouTube, the Eiffel Tower is one of the Most Romantic Places to Propose in the World.
 Since YouTube’s launch in 2005, the Eiffel Tower is always on its Top 10 Locations for Proposals in the World, only beaten in France by Disneyland Paris (!)

 Paris is always a good idea.
 But the city itself was not enough; there are many interesting places to visit near Paris: historical places, natural places, or picturesque small towns in the French countryside.

 Related content and further reads